EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

     - Medium difficulty: evd::Metadata data products associated with any data product the event display consumes.
 Has color and name overrides.
     - Harder difficulty: ART Tools that can send arbitrary cubes that frontend knows how to render.
   - Display context about selected objects.
 We could query the ART job like it's a database!
 The backend just has to send back HTML.
 Some awesome things I want to do:
     - Show ART provenance information for any data product.
-Maybe as a context menu?
-How do I even do context menus in THREE.js?
+Do this on double click?
+Or perhaps double right click?
-    - Show histograms of the SSDs when their volumes are selected
+    - Show histograms of the SSDs when their volumes are selected.
+Do this on mouse-over?
     - Talk about what magnetic field, alignment constants, and beam conditions are loaded.
 Selecting geometry objects is an opportunity to make "ergonomic" controls!
   - Port this to a real web server running e.g. at Notre Dame?
     - That would be nice for outreach!